SkafteNicki/dtu_mlops/s7_deployment/apis.md

     pip install fastapi
     ```

-    This contais the functions, modules, and variables we are going to need to define our interface.
+    This contains the functions, modules, and variables we are going to need to define our interface.

 2. Additionally, also install `uvicorn` which is a package for defining low level server applications.